MS-crew/JailbirdChargeBlocker/README.md

 ## Jailbird Charge blocker

 - **Jailbird Charge block:** With this plugin, jailbird does not charge, even the animation does not activate, right click does not work.
-- **Jailbird Attack block (adjustable):** If you want jailbird not to cause damage for rp, with this option jailbird will not do real damage, it will only hit apparently.
+- **Jailbird Damage Override (adjustable):** If you want jailbird not to cause damage for rp, or change damage ammount you can.
 - **Unbreakeble Jailbird (adjustable):** In the normal game, Jailbird will be broken in 5 hits by shaking it, but with this setting it will not break.

 ## Installation